orionrobots/orionrobots.github.io/_posts/2013-11-14-explorer-wall-avoider-kit.md

 If you inspect the breadboard - on some versions there are some coloured rails top and bottom - each having one red, and one blue.
 Convention is that the red one is used for power, and the blue for ground.

-Using the male-to-male cables, Wire the <span class="caps">VCC</span> from each sensor to the red rail at the back of the breadboard.
+Using the male-to-male cables, Wire the VCC from each sensor to the red rail at the back of the breadboard.
 Remember the pins are connected along the green lines in the diagram above.
 Then wire the Gnd from each sensor to the blue rail at the back of the board.

 For the left sensor: